fatkhurrhn/booksales/README.md

-# BookSales - Online Book Store
+# BookSalesKu - Online Book Store

 A modern, responsive e-commerce website for book lovers built with React and Bootstrap.